 Emily DeJong, M.S., LMFT

 Emily has served Christian Counseling of Mid Michigan since its inception in 2008.
-She completed her Masters of Science in Marriage and Family Therapy at Northwestern University and appreciates the challenge today’s society creates for couples, families and individuals working to have healthy and thriving relationships.
+She completed her Masters of Science in Marriage and Family Therapy at Northwestern University and is currently pursuing her PhD from Northcentral University.
+She appreciates the challenge today’s society creates for couples, families and individuals working to have healthy and thriving relationships.
 In her counseling work, she encounters each family member at their point of vulnerability and helps the entire family find their strengths and work toward a relational cohesiveness.
 Emily specializes in working with couples, troubled adolescents and their families, college students and parenting related issues.
 She is also trained in the nationally recognized Prepare/Enrich assessment program and enjoys helping engaged couples prepare for a successful future together.

 Insurances Accepted: Aetna, Cofinity, ConnectCare, Golden Rule, McLaren, Molina, Meridian, Optum, Physician’s Health Plan, United